Steepo/pasta-license/README.md

 This project was born as an effort to understand more about software licenses, and is not a certified [OSI] or [FSF] license.
 Please consider using a real, yet easy to grasp, license like [MIT] in your project.

-If you still feel like using the Espresso license, go ahead, I'd be glad.
+If you still feel like using the Spaghetti license, go ahead, I'd be glad.

 [MIT]: https://opensource.org/licenses/MIT
 [OSI]: https://opensource.org/